Screening for Sexually Transmitted Infections

 STI screening is recommended before becoming sexually active with a new partner and if concerned about potential exposure or have symptoms.
 Routine Screening is recommended for sexually active persons.

-LabCorp and Quest Diagnostics are our labs: please check with your health insurance company to determine provider eligibility with either Lab company.
+Please check with your health insurance company to determine provider eligibility with Labcorp.

-Confidential HIV screening is provided by nurse pracitioners experienced in sexual health counseling.
+Confidential HIV screening is provided by nurse practitioners experienced in sexual health counseling.
 Oral swabs or blood tests are offered.
 Results are provided in a confidential manner in person.
 HIV/AIDS info at CDC

 Gonorrhea and Chlamydia tests are recommended by the CDC for routine screening of sexually active men and women.
 Urine tests require not voiding for 1 hour before your appointment.
 Cervical or urthral samples may be used as well.